Bad coffee

 Year Founded: 1971

-Team Colors: Blue, Orange
+Team Colors: Royal Blue, Orange, White

 Team Rivals: Los Angeles Kings, Calgary Flames, Vancouver Canucks